 Farmland 5K brings cold and snow back to winter running

 The Farmland 5K European Style XC Challenge is Traverse City's winter weather running and biking event held in the spirit of European style cross country held on a dedicated cross country course on private farmland.
 A classic turfgrass running course awaits you with knee high barriers including straw bales, fallen logs, wood fence and stone fence.

-Supporting the Michigan Land Use Institute's "Taste the Local Difference"
+Supporting the Groundwork Center for Resilient Communities "Taste the Local Difference"

-MLUI is all about food and farming, and by participating in the Farmland 5K, you help support their mission!
-Farmland 5K organizers and title and presenting sponsors will again donate $2 from every registered runner toward MLUI’s “Taste the Local Difference,” which connects consumers to locally grown food to increase sales, preserve farmland, and create jobs.
+TLD is all about food and farming, and by participating in the Farmland 5K, you help support their mission!
+Farmland 5K organizers as well as title and presenting sponsors will once again donate $2 from every registered runner toward “Taste the Local Difference,” which connects consumers to locally grown food to increase sales, preserve farmland and create jobs.

-“We want to see our community embrace healthy, sustainable living.” says Hans Voss, Executive Director of the Michigan Land Use institute.
+“We want to see our community embrace healthy, sustainable living.” says Hans Voss, Executive Director of Groundworks for a Resilient Community.
 "Eating local year-round is something we really push that can make a big difference to our local economy, and staying active year-round is vital to a healthy lifestyle.
 Promoting TLD with the Farmland 5K is a perfect fit to illustrate how we can all take advantage of local products and the great outdoors even when there’s snow on the ground.”